-1/2CR Railhead Operations
+1/2CR railhead operations

-A U.S. Soldier with 1st Squadron, 2d Cavalry Regiment ground guides a Stryker vehicle onto rail cars at Rose Barracks, Vilseck, Germany, Jan.
+U.S. Soldiers assigned to 1st Squadron, 2d Cavalry Regiment conduct railhead operations at Rose Barracks, Vilseck, Germany, Jan.
 12, 2021.
 1st Squadron will assume responsibility for the NATO's enhanced Forward Presence Battle Group-Poland in 2021.
-(U.S. Army photo by Gertrud Zach)

 |Date Taken: